How To Calm An Anxious Pet

 3. The Magic of Pheromones

 Adaptil and Feliway are odourless, man-made versions of the pheromones that dogs and cats naturally release when they feel content.
-The correct use of these products in and around the home can promote feelings of calm and combat undesirable behaviours caused by anxiety.
+Use of these products in and around the home as well as during travel can promote feelings of calm and combat undesirable behaviours caused by anxiety.

 4. Calming Treats

 Every pet loves treats!
-Calming treats are not only a delicious way to spoil your pet but are formulated with a unique blend of natural ingredients designed to relax and soothe, including hemp seed oil, L-Tryptophan, chamomile and valerian root.
+Calming treats are not only a delicious way to spoil your pet but are specially formulated with a unique blend of natural ingredients such as hemp seed oil, L-Tryptophan, chamomile and valerian root, which may help relax and soothe anxious pets.
+Recommended treats include Vetalogica, Doggylicious and Anipal Relax and Restore.

 5. Calming Clothing